exelix11/mono-nx/notes/writeup.md

 ![Slowly getting there](https://github.com/user-attachments/assets/74b2d500-9b76-45b4-b9a6-b8b930864b49)

 Here I was somewhat confident that it could already run a managed dll if I found a way to build it without a reference to the core library, something simple like a method that returns an integer.
-However that was not my geal so I went ahead with porting the core library.
+However that was not my goal so I went ahead with porting the core library.

 ## System.Private.CoreLib